JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_3/Arjan_Hyms_3.md

 W. Bear not enmity to any one—
 God is contained in every heart ;
 He is contained in sea and land ;
-By the favour of the Guru some rare person singeth _His pratses_.
+By the favour of the Guru some rare person singeth _His praises_.
 Enmity and jealousy shall depart from the heart of him Who under the Guru’s instruction heareth God’s praises.
 Nanak, he who under the Guru’s instruction repeateth God’s name,